the-turing-way/the-turing-way/book/content/open_research/02/softwarelicenses.md

 #### Can the works be distributed, i.e. do the licenses allow this and are they compatible?

 Snowball is licensed under a permissive license, so it can be redistributed under that license, and there are no constraints on the license of derivative works.
-We own the copyright to the xtas Python code, so we can license it in any way we want.
+The xtas authors can license it in any way they want.

 #### How should the work(s) be licensed?

-The xtas Python code, and the xtas combined work, can be licensed under any license we want, so we should use the default eScience Center license, which is the Apache License v2.0.
+The xtas Python code, and the xtas combined work, are licensed under the Apache License v2.0.

-If we redistribute Snowball, we must do so under the BSD license granted by its authors.
-(We cannot give additional permissions for Snowball, since we don't own the copyright, and additional restrictions would be unenforceable for the same reason.)
+If xtas authors redistribute Snowball, they must do so under the BSD license granted by Snowball authors.
+(They cannot give additional permissions for Snowball, since they don't own the copyright, and additional restrictions would be unenforceable for the same reason.)

 ### Apache vs. LGPL